Global signature grant

 - Contribution of project to broader global efforts in CEHD

-- How project works to decolonize international engagement
+- How project works to foster international engagement

 - How project includes or considers community-based practices of participants